celiamance/code_by_celia/SKO/WEEK11/readme.md

 **'The VG5000 takes its name from the homonymous computer manufactured by Phillips, released in 1984.
 Its video processor displays bitmap characters built in a common matrix of 8x10 dots.
 The modern VG5000 is built on a grid 4 times more detailed, allowing more freedom and imagination of curves, where there were only right angles.
 The superposition of the new drawing onto the starting matrix sometimes reveals unexpected mixtures.
 Some right angles have been deliberately preserved as vestiges of the first digital fonts, offering a hybrid final shape.
 One of the inherited features is the accents that are always placed at the same height, forcing some letters to crash.
 Many glyphs and pictograms complete the VG5000's original set, including references to VG5000 games and the history of emoji.'**

 I also added in some randomly appearing lines to flash across the screen in help the viewer make the connection that the text is the same, but one version is randomised!
 I think this was a good progression from the previous week.
 I did feel a bit disappointed that I wasn’t able to achieve what I originally set out to, especially given the high calibre of the class, but maybe it’s something I can revisit once my coding skills extend beyond that was possible for me in an 8 week time-frame.

+## + writing an artist statement

+Andy and Karen provided us with a helpful prompt document to get us started with our written statements.
+This structure made it really simple to approach the task and ensure that what we wrote had purpose, rather than falling into the easy trap of using fancy words without any substance.
+In particular, I liked the section that asked us to identify the subject of our work, such as typography, glitch or generative design.
+This was a clear way of choosing these identifiers that are often difficult to specifically nominate.
+This is a document that I will definitely come back to for future assignments.

 ### [[Previous Week]](https://celiamance.github.io/codewords/SKO/WEEK10/) - [[Next Week]](https://celiamance.github.io/codewords/SKO/WEEK12/)